What Is Transphobia?

 A transgender person feels that the gender they were assigned at birth is not the gender they are.
 Find out more about gender identity if you want to know more.

-If you are 18 years old, have gender dysphoria and have been living as your preferred gender for at least two years you can apply for a Gender Recognition Certificate, which will let you change your name and gender on your birth certificate.
+If you are 18-years-old, Intend to live as your gender identity for the rest of your life, have a diagnosis of gender dysphoria (unless you meet other, very specific criteria) and have lived in your gender identity for over 2 years, you can apply for a Gender Recognition Certificate, which will let you change your name and gender on your birth certificate.

 How are people transphobic?